With Elias Rantapuska and Matti Sarvimäki | Working paper, 2019

 Investors tend to hold the same securities as their parents.
 Instrumental variables that exploit social networks and a natural experiment based on mergers make it possible to attribute the security-choice correlation to social influence within families.
 The identical security holdings that social influence generates largely explain why risk-return profiles of household portfolios correlate across generations.

-Female executives are about one-half as likely to be large-company CEOs and about one-third less likely to be high earners than male executives.
-Abilities, skills, and education likely do not explain these gaps because female executives appear better qualified than males.
+Women are about one-half as likely to be large-company CEOs and about one-third less likely to be high earners than men.
+A wide range of observables do not explain the lack of women in top executive positions.
 Instead, slow career progression in the five years after the first childbirth explains most of the female disadvantage.
 Earlier version featured in HBS Working Knowledge, Helsingin Sanomat (in Finnish), and Dagens Nyheter (in Swedish)

 The median large-company CEO belongs to the top 5% of the population in the combination of cognitive and non-cognitive ability and height, measured at age 18.
 These traits have a monotonic and close to linear relationship with CEO pay, but their correlations with pay, firm size, and CEO fixed effects in firm policies are relatively low.
 Traits appear necessary, but not sufficient for making it to the top.
 Featured in Harvard Business Review, Financial Times, Wall Street Journal, Helsingin Sanomat (in Finnish), and Dagens Nyheter (in Swedish).